Mucho or muy?

 Fill in the gaps:

-1- Hay _______ cosas que quiero decirte - There's a lot of things I want to tell you.
+1- Hay _______ cosas que quiero decirte - There are a lot of things I want to tell you.

 2- ¿No tienes ya _______ bolsos y _____ ropa? - Don't you already have many bags and a lot of clothes?